-Because a mark-to-market election cannot be made for any lower tier PFICs that we may own, if we were a PFIC for any taxable year (as we believe we were for 2022, 2017 and prior years), a United States Holder that makes the mark-to-market election may continue to be subject to the tax and interest charges under the general PFIC rules with respect to such United States Holder's indirect interest in any investments held by us that are treated as an equity interest in a PFIC for United States federal income tax purposes.
+Because a mark-to-market election cannot be made for any lower tier PFICs that we may own, if we were a PFIC for any taxable year (as we believe we were for taxable years ended December 31, 2023, December 31, 2022, December 31, 2017 and prior years), a United States Holder that makes the mark-to-market election may continue to be subject to the tax and interest charges under the general PFIC rules with respect to such United States Holder's indirect interest in any investments held by us that are treated as an equity interest in a PFIC for United States federal income tax purposes.

-In certain circumstances, a United States shareholder in a PFIC may avoid the adverse tax and interest-charge regime described above by making a "qualified electing fund" election to include in income its share of the corporation's income on a current basis.
+In certain circumstances, a United States shareholder in a PFIC may avoid the adverse tax and interest-charge regime described above by making a "qualified electing fund" election to include in income its share of the PFIC's income on a current basis.
 However, you may make a qualified electing fund election with respect to your ADSs or ordinary shares only if we agree to furnish you annually with a PFIC annual information statement as specified in the applicable Treasury Regulations.
 We do not intend to prepare or provide the information that would enable you to make a qualified electing fund election.

-A United States Holder that holds our ADSs or ordinary shares in any year in which we are a PFIC (as we believe we were for 2022, 2017 and prior years) will be required to file an annual report containing such information as the United States Treasury Department may require.
-You are strongly urged to consult your tax advisors regarding the impact of our being a PFIC in 2022 on your investment in our ADSs or ordinary shares, as well as the application of the PFIC rules to your investment in our ADSs or ordinary shares and the availability, application and consequences of the elections discussed above.
+A United States Holder that holds our ADSs or ordinary shares in any taxable year in which we are a PFIC (as we believe we were for taxable years ended December 31, 2023, December 31, 2022, December 31, 2017 and prior years) will be required to file an annual report containing such information as the United States Treasury Department may require.
+You are strongly urged to consult your tax advisors regarding the impact of our being a PFIC in 2023 on your investment in our ADSs or ordinary shares, as well as the application of the PFIC rules to your investment in our ADSs or ordinary shares and the availability, application and consequences of the elections discussed above.